pcourbin/imaprotect/info.md

 # [IMA Protect Alarm](https://www.imaprotect.com/) component for [Home Assistant](https://www.home-assistant.io/)

 This is a _custom component_ for [Home Assistant](https://www.home-assistant.io/).
-The `imaprotect` integration allows you to get information from your [IMA Protect Alarm](https://www.imaprotect.com/).
+The `imaprotect` integration allows you to get and set the status of your [IMA Protect Alarm](https://www.imaprotect.com/).
+This work is inspired by the work on [Verisure Alarm](https://github.com/home-assistant/core/tree/dev/homeassistant/components/verisure) by [@frenck](https://github.com/frenck).

 {% if not installed %}